Eat for Spring: Nourish Your Body with TCM and Ayurveda

 Lightly Cooked and a Little Sweet:

-In Ayurveda and Chinese medicine, the natural sweet flavour helps to nourish the body.
-Lightly cooked spring vegetables like asparagus, zucchini, carrots, and beets are easy to digest and support healthy tissues and blood.
+In Ayurveda and Chinese medicine, the natural sweet flavour helps nourish the body.
+Lightly cooked spring vegetables, such as asparagus, zucchini, carrots, and beets, are easy to digest and support healthy tissues and blood.

 Bitter Greens and Sprouts: